Consistent End-to-End Estimation for Counterfactual Fairness: Introduction

 \section{Introduction}

-Fairness in machine learning is mandated for a large number of practical applications due to legal, ethical, and societal reasons \citep{angwin2022machine, Barocas.2016,DeArteaga.2022,feuerriegel2020fair, Kleinberg.2019, von2022cost}.
+Fairness in machine learning is mandated for a large number of practical applications due to legal, ethical, and societal reasons \cite{Barocas.2016, Kleinberg.2019, feuerriegel2020fair, angwin2022machine, DeArteaga.2022, von2022cost}.
 Examples are predictions in credit lending or recidivism prediction, where fairness is mandated by anti-discrimination laws.

-In this paper, we focus on the notion of \emph{\textbf{counterfactual fairness}} \citep{kusner2017counterfactual}.
-The notion of counterfactual fairness has recently received significant attention \citep[e.g.,][]{abroshan2022counterfactual, garg2019counterfactual, grari2023adversarial, kim2021counterfactual, kusner2017counterfactual, ma2023learning, xu2019achieving}.
+In this paper, we focus on the notion of \emph{\textbf{counterfactual fairness}} \cite{kusner2017counterfactual}.
+The notion of counterfactual fairness has recently received significant attention \cite[e.g.,][]{kusner2017counterfactual, garg2019counterfactual, xu2019achieving, kim2021counterfactual, abroshan2022counterfactual, garg2019counterfactual, grari2023adversarial, ma2023learning,zuo2023counterfactually}.
 One reason is that counterfactual fairness directly relates to legal terminology in that a prediction is fair towards an individual if the prediction does not change had the individual belonged to a different demographic group defined by some sensitive attribute (e.g., gender, race).
 However, ensuring counterfactual fairness is challenging as, in practice, counterfactuals are generally unobservable.

 Prior works have developed methods for achieving counterfactual fairness in predictive tasks (see Sec.~\ref{sec:related_work}).
-Originally, \citet{kusner2017counterfactual} described a conceptual algorithm to achieve counterfactual fairness.
+Originally, \cite{kusner2017counterfactual} described a conceptual algorithm to achieve counterfactual fairness.
 Therein, the idea is to first estimate a set of latent (background) variables and then train a prediction model without using the sensitive attribute or its descendants.
-More recently, the conceptual algorithm has been extended through neural methods, where the latent variables are learned using variational autoencoders (VAEs) \citep{grari2023adversarial,kim2021counterfactual,pfohl2019counterfactual}.
-However, these methods have key shortcomings: (a)~the learned representation can be potentially correlated with the sensitive attributes, which thus leads to bias, and (b)~VAEs have weak capability in constructing latent representations, which leads to a low prediction performance.
-We address both shortcomings (a) and (b) in our proposed method through the theoretical properties of our counterfactual mediator regularization and our tailored GAN, respectively.
+More recently, many works have extended the conceptual algorithm through neural methods \cite{pfohl2019counterfactual, kim2021counterfactual, grari2023adversarial}.
+However, these methods have a key \emph{shortcoming}: they have \textbf{\underline{no}} theoretical guarantees for achieving counterfactual fairness.
+Our proposed method is the first to offer theoretical guarantees in achieving counterfactual fairness.